-Dacks, P.A. et. al. (accepted for publication).
+Dacks P.A. et. al. (2016).
 A call for comparative effectiveness research to learn whether routine clinical care decisions can protect from dementia and cognitive decline.
-Alzheimer's Research & Therapy.
+Alzheimer's Research & Therapy 8:33.

-Geerts H., Dacks P.A., Devanarayan V., Haas M., Khatchaturian Z., et. al.; Brain Health Modeling Initiative (in press).
+Geerts H., Dacks P.A., Devanarayan V., Haas M., Khatchaturian Z., et. al. (September 2016); Brain Health Modeling Initiative.
 From big data to smart data in Alzheimer's disease.
 The brain health modeling initiative to foster actionable knowledge.
-Alzheimer's & Dementia.
+Alzheimer's & Dementia 12(9):1014-1021.